Santiago Ramón y Cajal

-Santiago Ramón y Cajal ([sanˈtjaɣo raˈmon i kaˈxal]; 1 May 1852 – 17 October 1934) was a Spanish neuroscientist, pathologist, and histologist specializing in neuroanatomy and the central nervous system.
+Santiago Ramón y Cajal ([sanˈtjaɣo raˈmon i kaˈxal]; 1 May 1852 – 17 October 1934) was a Spanish neuroscientist, pathologist, and histologist specializing in neuroanatomy, and the central nervous system.
 He and Camillo Golgi received the Nobel Prize in Physiology or Medicine in 1906.
-Ramón y Cajal was the first person of Spanish origin to win a scientific Nobel Prize.
+Ramón y Cajal was the first Spaniard to win a scientific Nobel Prize.
 His original investigations of the microscopic structure of the brain made him a pioneer of modern neuroscience.

-Hundreds of his drawings illustrating the arborizations ("tree growing") of brain cells are still in use, since the mid-20th century, for educational and training purposes.
+Hundreds of his drawings illustrating the arborization (tree-like growth) of brain cells are still in use, since the mid-20th century, for educational and training purposes.